 The prevailing view in the econometric literature is that 2SLS with multiple treatments yields coefficients that are difficult to interpret under heterogeneous treatment effects.
 We show that in capacity-constrained allocation systems---a class that includes university admissions, school choice, medical residency matching, public housing, and other rationed settings---the 2SLS coefficient $\beta_k$ has a direct policy interpretation: the total societal effect of expanding treatment $k$ by one slot, including all cascading reallocations through the system.
 The result is an algebraic identity that holds for any first-stage matrix, requires only instrument relevance and that the allocation mechanism transmits supply expansions through the instruments, and imposes no restrictions on treatment effect heterogeneity or individual choice behavior.
 The identity applies not only to queue-based systems but to any allocation mechanism operating over goods with fixed supply, including competitive markets with price instruments.

 For applied researchers working in capacity-constrained settings, the practical implication is straightforward.
-Multi-treatment 2SLS is not merely a convenience for combining instruments---it is the estimator that answers the policy question of whether to expand capacity.
+Multi-treatment 2SLS is not merely a convenience for combining instruments, it is the estimator that answers the policy question of whether to expand capacity.
 The cascade decomposition into own effects and downstream reallocation effects requires no additional estimation beyond what is already standard practice: the difference between the multi-treatment 2SLS coefficient and the single-instrument Wald ratio recovers the cascade directly.
-We recommend that applied papers in these settings report both objects alongside the reduced form, making the cascade contribution transparent.

 The result has limitations.
-Assumption~2 requires that the instrument and the policy operate on the same margin---a condition satisfied by construction in centralized systems but potentially violated in decentralized settings where vacancies are filled through different channels than those generating the instrument variation.
+Assumption~\ref{ass:margin} requires that the instrument and the policy operate on the same margin: a condition satisfied by construction in centralized systems but potentially violated in decentralized settings where vacancies are filled through different channels than those generating the instrument variation.
 The fixed-supply condition is essential: if competing programs can expand endogenously in response to the demand pressure created by the cascade, the identity breaks down.
 In practice, most publicly funded systems enforce fixed supply through administrative budget separation, regulatory constraints, or policy choice, but the assumption should be assessed case by case.
 Finally, the cascade identity characterizes a system-level policy effect that is in general difficult to decompose into individual-level treatment effects.
-Under homogeneous effects, the system-level and individual-level parameters coincide; under heterogeneity, they diverge, and the researcher must be clear about which question is being answered.
+Under homogeneous effects, the system-level and individual-level parameters coincide; under heterogeneity, they diverge, requiring the researcher to be clear about which parameter is being targeted.